kaatinga/enum/README.md

 # Enum Package

-The `enum` package provides functionality to encode and decode strings into `Enum` values.
+Some databases do not have enums and we ofter just store strings.
+This package provides functionality to encode and decode strings into Enum values.
 This package is designed for situations where you need to represent strings as unique integer values, often used for enumeration-like functionality.
+It goes with improved performance and memory usage.

 ## Installation